bytecodealliance/componentize-py/examples/http/README.md

 Python-based component targetting the [wasi-http] `proxy` world.

-Note that, as of this writing, neither `wasi-http` nor the portions of `wasi-cli` on which it is based have stablized.
+Note that, as of this writing, neither `wasi-http` nor the portions of `wasi-cli` on which it is based have stabilized.
 Here we use a snapshot of both, which may differ from later revisions.

 [componentize-py]: https://github.com/dicej/componentize-py